Pumphrey Law

 Manslaughter Charges in Florida

-When a person is charged with the death of another person, it may be surprising to hear that it is not necessarily considered murder.
+Despite some common beliefs, not every person charged with the death of another person is charged with murder.
 The state of Florida has several different types of homicide offenses under the state’s Statutes.
 These offenses can be classified under murder, while others are classified under manslaughter.

 The main difference between murder and manslaughter is that murder is considered premeditated, or when the defendant had planned in advance to take the life of another person.
 Whereas manslaughter is the death of another person as the result of carelessness or disregard for the well-being of others.